srs328/ms_mri/notes/segmentation_notes.md

 ### Pituitary 1

-- sub-ms1005 has discontinuities in a slice (e.g. coron
+- sub-ms1005 has discontinuities in a slice (e.g. coronal)